nova-framework/docs/preface/upgrade.md

 This guide will point out the key points to be aware of when upgrading to version 3.

-All classes within the app directory have a new namespace of App, controllers and models/modules have the following namespaces for classes placed directly in those directories.
+All classes within the app directory have a new namespace of App.

+Controllers, Models and Modules have the following namespaces for classes placed directly in those directories.

 ## Controllers